 How do you keep on track with your health goals?
 This magic question seems to elude and allure us to weight loss programs and gimmicks.
 Water cooler conversations focus on the person who lost weight – how they did it, what are they eating, how long did it take?
 AND in the midst of the COVID19 virus many of us may be wanting to throw in the towel and say – it doesn’t really matter anyway.

 I’ve thought about and wrestled with both the question and answer to weight loss since I was a little girl, which is the reason I became a dietitian.
-I was a little round as young as second grade and always wanting the second ding-dong or ho-ho after school (who knew what a trans fat was in the 70’s?).
-Why was I was always hungrier and bigger than my skinny friends – was it just that I needed to eat less calories or exercise a bit more?
+I was a little round as young as second grade and always wanting the second ding-dong or ho-ho after school (who knew what a trans-fat was in the 70’s?).
+Why was I always hungrier and bigger than my skinny friends – was it just that I needed to eat less calories or exercise a bit more?

-Is that enough?
+But is that enough?
 The challenge of weight loss is unique in that we are genetically diverse as human beings with different metabolisms and lifestyles.
 And our food supply and large restaurant portions does not play to our advantage.

 It might be time to stop looking for a simple answer and come up with a solution tailor made to your needs.
 Ask yourself:

 - Where do I store my weight?
 If you have a lot of belly fat you may be eating too many carbohydrates (processed and starchy) and need more lean protein and good fats to keep your appetite under control.
 Learn about insulin resistance and how to manage it with time-restricted eating and/or fasting a meal or two per day.